Chin and Jawline Filler: A Before and After Showcase of What’s Possible

 Create a V-Shaped Face

 One of the most common applications of chin and jawline filler is to create the appearance of a more V-shaped face.
-Women with a wide, square, or undefined chin often benefit from filler to create a more pointed, feminine chin that elongates the face and creates an attractive oval or heart shape.
+For patients seeking a more tapered, feminine lower-face shape, filler can bring definition to the chin, elongate the face, and create a softer oval or heart-shaped appearance.

 Make the Chin Wider or Squarer